How Does Alcohol Affects The Brain?, It is very Bad

 By changing the number of neurotransmitters within the areas mentioned the brain chemistry affects.

-Neuro-transmitters are the chemical messengers within the brain that stretch out through the body and transmit signals.
+Neurotransmitters are the chemical messengers within the brain that stretch out through the body and transmit signals.

-The alterations of hormones within the areas that are specific cause changes in the behavior and motor functions of an individual.
-Neurotransmitters increase activity in the brain and are excitatory, or else they are inhibitory or decrease activity.Â
+Altering hormones within specific areas causes changes in an individual’s behavior and motor functions.
+Neurotransmitters increase activity in the brain and are excitatory or inhibitory or decrease activity.

 GABA and also NMDA Receptors

-Alcohol trickles down the brain by binding to the inhibitory GABA Â and NMDA receptors. Â This slow down results in the slurring of words decreased memory and tiredness.
+Alcohol trickles down the brain by binding to the inhibitory GABA and NMDA receptors.
+This slowdown results in the slurring of words, decreased memory, and tiredness.

 Dopamine